Ayebs/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script creates an alias
+This script says "hello" to the user